akaraspt/tl_paper/README.md

     * It is self-contained
     * You can also get the latest version in [Github](https://github.com/zsdonghao/tensorlayer)
 * Deep Reinforcement Learning Environment
-  * To run the DRL example, you will need to install [OpenAI gym](https://gym.openai.com) for game environment, [lz4](http://python-lz4.readthedocs.io/en/latest/quickstart.html) for data compression and the database module.
+  * To run the DRL example, you will need to install [OpenAI gym](https://gym.openai.com) for game environment, [lz4](http://python-lz4.readthedocs.io/en/latest/quickstart.html) for data compression and the dataset module.
   * `pip install gym lz4`
   * `sudo apt-get install swig cmake`
   * `pip install gym[atari]` or `pip install gym[all]`
-* Database and Workflow Modules
+* Dataset and Workflow Modules
   * For `Deep Reinforcement Learning` and `Hyper-parameter selection and cross-validation` you may want to use dataset and workflow modules.
   * Install MongoDB
     * Follow [MongoDB docs](https://docs.mongodb.com/manual/installation/)
-    * We recommend to use one machine as database server.
+    * We recommend to use one machine as dataset server.
   * Install eAE (Optional)
     * You may need this environement to distribute the different jobs.
 An installation process is available at that address: https://github.com/aoehmichen/eae-docker/blob/master/install_eae_hybrid.txt